ubidots/ubidots-arduino-wifi/README.rst

 ==============  ===========  =================================================
 Type            Argument     Description
 ==============  ===========  =================================================
-String          ssid         The SSID of your WiFi red String          pass         The pass of your WiFi red String          status       is the value of the initialization status of WiFi String          api          Your API Key number
+String          ssid         The SSID of your WiFi network String          pass         The pass of your WiFi network String          status       is the value of the initialization status of WiFi String          api          Your API Key number
 ==============  ===========  =================================================